 The West Block was emptied in January 2011, and, as a result, some of the core parliamentary functions that were housed in the West Block have been temporarily moved to other buildings, while others have been permanently relocated off-site.

-- Temporary relocations: offices and committee rooms were moved to the La Promenade Building, the Rideau Committee Rooms and the Government Conference Centre.
+- Temporary relocations: parliamentary offices and committee rooms were moved to The Valour Building (formerly La Promenade), 1 Wellington Building and Library and Archives Canada.

 Exterior work currently focuses on:

-- Preliminary masonry investigations on the Mackenzie Tower;
+- Rehabilitating the masonry of the Mackenzie Tower;

 Interior work currently focuses on:

-- Mechanical, electrical and life safety systems upgrades;
+- Replacing the mechanical, electrical and life safety systems.

 - Footnote *

 The overall budget is not limited to the construction work.
-The budget also includes various components such as planning, professional and consultant fees, architectural design fees, demolition work, abatement of hazardous materials, seismic upgrading, restoration of exterior masonry and roof, replacement of mechanical, IT and electrical systems, security, fit-up of interior spaces, furniture, IT equipment, risk, escalation and contingencies.
+The budget also includes various components such as planning, professional and consultant fees, architectural design fees, demolition work, abatement of hazardous materials, seismic upgrading, restoration of exterior masonry and roof, replacement of mechanical, Information Technology (IT) and electrical systems, security, fit-up of interior spaces, furniture, IT equipment, risk, escalation and contingencies.